Trump's Tariffs and Their Consequences

 RETALIATION

 China - relatively small, hitting food imports and American farmers the hardest.
+Chinese companies are setting up shell companies in other countries to avoid paying tariffs.

 Canada - also relatively small, hitting American booze exports the hardest.
 But the government announced that if there were no reductions in the tariffs, there would be a four-fold increase (in value) in tariffs on American imports.